 From Yellowstone, many roadtrippers continue on to Glacier National Park, one of the northernmost national parks on the West Coast.
 We had to plan a separate adventure to this mountainous region.
 Although most of our road trips through the national parks happen during the off-season, Glacier had to be explored during the summer season.

 In the northeastern corner of the park, Many Glacier, often referred to as the “Switzerland of North America”, astounds with its mountainous terrain, panoramic lakes, and sadly now receding glaciers.
 The most popular lake here is Swiftcurrent Lake.
-The east shore of this mountains-surrounded waterbody houses the historic Many Glacier Hotel.
+The east shore of this mountain-surrounded waterbody houses the historic Many Glacier Hotel.

 The Best Time to Visit: If you want to see everything Glacier National Park has to offer, be sure to road-trip through this section of the West Coast anytime between late June through mid-October.
 But be ready to start your excursions at sunrise, as the park fills up quickly during this time.
 Once a specific parking lot is full, rangers turn back all other vehicles.